Return and disposal

 Electrical and Electronic Equipment Act

-The following statement about the disposal of WTW, Sensortechnik Meinsberg, SI Analytics and ebro devices taken out of service apply exclusively to our customers in Germany.
-Customers in other EU countries should inquire with their local represantative and/or their local authorities to obtain relevent information.
+The following statements regarding the disposal of decommissioned devices from the brands WTW, Sensortechnik Meinsberg, SI Analytics, ebro, MJK, and B&S apply exclusively to our customers in Germany.
+Customers in other EU countries should inquire with their local representative and/or their local authorities to obtain relevant information.

-One of the most important goals of the EU Standard 2012/19/EC is to minimize the disposal of old electrical/electronical equipment together with non-sorted residential waste and to achieve a high degree of waste separation and recycling of old electrical/electronic devices.
-WTW is a company that is committed to our environment and we fully support this goal.
-Old electrical/electronic devices can contain substances that can be hazardous to the environment and humans and that should definitely not be disposed of together with residential/municipal waste.
+A primary goal of the EU Standard 2012/19/EC is to minimize the disposal of old electrical/electronic equipment together with non-sorted residential waste and to achieve a high level of waste separation and recycling of old electrical/electronic devices.
+As a company committed to environmental protection, Xylem Analytics Germany GmbH supports this goal.

 Proper disposal of instruments of WTW taken finally out of use

-Can WEEE originating from WTW, Sensortechnik Meinsberg, Si Analytics or ebro be handed over to the communal collection points for WEEE?
+Can WEEE originating from WTWSensortechnik MeinsbergSI Analytics, ebro, MJK or B&S be handed over to the communal collection points for WEEE?

 The answer is expressly no for the following reason:

-Instruments of WTW, Sensortechnik Meinsberg, SI Analytics and ebro are designed for professional use and accordingly they have been approved as B-to-B (business to business) products by the competent German authority Stiftung EAR (Elektro-Altgeräte Register), where Xylem Analytics Germany GmbH as producer is registered with the brand WTW, Sensortechnik Meinsberg, SI Analytics and ebro under WEEE-Reg.-Nr.
+Instruments of WTW, Sensortechnik Meinsberg, SI Analytics, MJK, and B&S are designed for professional use and accordingly have been approved as B-to-B (business to business) products by the competent German authority Stiftung EAR (Elektro-Altgeräte Register), where Xylem Analytics Germany GmbH as producer is registered with the brands WTW, Sensortechnik Meinsberg, SI Analytics, MJK, and B&S under WEEE-Reg.-Nr.
 DE 29884659.
-The B-to-B classification implies that WTW does not have to pick up WEEE at the communal collection points as the ElektroG demands it from the producers of consumer EEE, and consequently our products are excluded from this path of disposal.
+The B-to-B classification implies that Xylem Analytics Germany GmbH does not have to pick up WEEE at the communal collection points as the ElektroG demands it from the producers of consumer EEE, and consequently our products are excluded from this path of disposal.
+Products from the brand ebro are recognized as both, B2B and B2C.
+Therefore, B2C-classified ebro products may be disposed of via municipal collection points (please refer to the respective operating instructions for the classification of ebro products).

-Instead we offer our domestic customers to take back no longer used instruments of WTW, Sensortechnik Meinsberg, SI Analytics and ebro produced from 2006 on and properly dispose them free of charge.
+For the B2B-classified products, we offer our customers in Germany the option to return no longer used devices of the brands WTW, Sensortechnik Meinsberg, SI Analytics, ebro, MJK, and B&S from the production year 2006 onwards to dispose them properly and free of charge.

 Used Batteries